-Sybil would respond, "Well, Uncle Bill, we went in a PT boat last week, and in a camel caravan the week beforelet's all travel on the back of a giant goose this week!"
-"A giant goose you shall have," Uncle Bill would agree into a frog is no laughing matter.
+Sybil would respond, "Well, Uncle Bill, we went in a PT boat last week, and in a camel caravan the week before-let's all travel on the back of a giant goose this week!"

-Whizzl Ga-Honkl Ga-Honkl
+"A giant goose you shall have," Uncle Bill would agree generously.
+Whizzz!
+Ga-Honk!
+Ga-Honk!

 Not very hearty stuff?
 Once into the story, it was demonstrated that not even the world of fairy tales was all gooey cream puffs (or gooey Cream o' Wheat).
 After all, those giants were going around killing people.
-And being turned
+And being turned into a frog is no laughing matter.